RevoltSecurities/Subdominator/README.md

   - zsdqYb0rvIVYh2uPHo5Yk4EljV9GEKn44hDL9V2DFXznflW37Q5pZl8pvQHUHWav:Z488EzyPXVwDAhDGlm8gTBvkubRfLyBxuTytPjA17aa2yA5ULO8HySZoG6ptOKoY

 ```
-Booyah ⚡ completed , now you can run `subdominator` with its maximum and wait for 2-4 minutes then you will have your results.
+and dont forget to collect keys for updated resources, Booyah ⚡ completed , now you can run `subdominator` with its maximum and wait for 10-15 minutes then you will have your results.

 ### Security: